 What this means to VizAlerts is: For every row of data, send one email to someone @datablick.com and someone else @gmail.com with the Subject “Your alert for [date]” and the Body being the Email Body.
 Using the above as an example, four emails will be sent to each of the two examples.
-(The above worksheet is VizAlertsDemo\AdvAlert Walkthrough #1 – 2).
+(The above worksheet is VizAlertsDemo\Walkthrough #1 – 2).

 Now that we’re ready to have this alert run, we need to publish it to Tableau Server and subscribe to it on one of the Alerts schedules, just as we did for the Simple Alert.